top of page

 Flour Mill Way, Summer Hill

-Songs are taught by ear, in a relaxing, child-friendly environment.
-We'll get to know traditional and contemporary songs - some from far away lands and from times long ago.
+Songs are taught by ear, in a relaxing environment.
+We'll get to know traditional and new songs - some from far away lands and from times long ago.
 We'll add harmonies as we're ready for a complete sound bath experience for all!

 No solos or spotlights.
-Just a lot of fun in a group where you’ll meet new friends and (re) discover yourself.
+Just a lot of fun in a group where you’ll meet new friends and (re) discover your singing self.

-Our Singing Circle is for women, mothers, sisters and grandmothers (and of course babies, toddlers and home-ed children).
-Inspired by the Singing Mamas movement in the UK, it’s a warm and welcoming place to connect with local women, in a grounding & supportive environment.
+Inspired by the Singing Mamas movement in the UK, who I trained with in 2022, it’s a warm and welcoming place to connect with local women, in a grounding & supportive environment.

 Pricing